Playing cards all day? UT Nurse says 'no way'

 "You are emotionally, physically, mentally drained by the end of the day.
 It takes everything to take care of these patients," she said.
 "We try to take our lunch break but a lot of times it's not an uninterrupted lunch.
 You'll try to grab a quick bite and a doctor is on the phone for you or a patients lab that come back critical and you need to assess your patient so you never really get to sit and enjoy your full lunch."

-In a recent Gallup Poll, Americans voted nurses highest for honesty and ethics for the 17th year in a row.
+, Americans voted nurses highest for honesty and ethics for the 17th year in a row.

 "My favorite part of the job is when you get really close to a patient and you are the one who makes a difference," said Torin.